Aaron Donald: 2020: Third Defensive Player of the Year Award

-In the season opener against the Cowboys on Sunday Night Football, Donald recorded his first sack of the season on Dak Prescott during the 20–17 win.
-Two weeks later against the Buffalo Bills, he recorded two sacks on Josh Allen, one of which was a strip sack that he later recovered during the 35–32 road loss.
-During Week 5 against the Washington Football Team Donald recorded four sacks during the 30–10 road victory.
-He was named the NFC Defensive Player of the Week for his performance.
-Three weeks later against the Miami Dolphins Donald recorded a strip sack on rookie quarterback Tua Tagovailoa on Tagovailoa's first career passing attempt during the 28–17 road loss.
-In Week 12 against the 49ers, Donald recorded a sack on Nick Mullens and forced a fumble on running back Raheem Mostert that was recovered and returned by teammate Troy Hill for a touchdown during the 23–20 loss.
+During the season-opening 20–17 victory over the Cowboys on Sunday Night Football, Donald had four tackles and his first sack of the season on Dak Prescott.
+Two weeks later against the Bills, Donald recorded six tackles and sacked Josh Allen twice (one was a strip-sack where he recovered the football) in the 35–32 road loss.
+In the next game against the New York Giants, Donald had two combined tackles and 0.5 sacks during the 17–9 victory.

+During Week 5 against the Washington Football Team, Donald recorded four solo tackles and four sacks (one was a strip-sack) in the 30–10 road victory.
+He was named NFC Defensive Player of the Week for his spectacular performance.
+Two weeks later against the Bears on Monday Night Football, Donald had three tackles and 0.5 sacks on Nick Foles in the 24–10 victory.
+In the next game against the Dolphins, he recorded four tackles and a strip-sack on rookie quarterback Tua Tagovailoa on Tagovailoa's first career passing attempt during the 28–17 road loss.

+During a Week 12 23–20 loss to the 49ers, Donald had five tackles, a sack, a forced fumble, and a pass deflection.
+In the next game against the Cardinals, he recorded three tackles and a sack during the 38–28 road victory.
+The following week against the Patriots on Thursday Night Football, Donald had two tackles and 1.5 sacks in the 24–3 victory.
+During Week 16 against the Seahawks, he recorded two tackles and a sack in the 20–9 road loss.

-Donald was selected for the 2021 Pro Bowl.
-He earned First Team All-Pro honors.
-In the Wild Card Round of the playoffs against the Seahawks, Donald sacked Russell Wilson twice during the 30–20 road victory.
-On February 6, 2021, Donald was named 2020 NFL Defensive Player of the Year for the third time in four years.
-He was ranked second by his fellow players on the NFL Top 100 Players of 2021.
+Donald finished the 2020 season with 45 combined tackles (27 solo), 13.5 sacks, four forced fumbles, a fumble recovery, and a pass deflection in 16 games and starts.
+He was named to the 2021 Pro Bowl.
+Donald also earned First Team All-Pro honors.
+The Rams finished second in the NFC West with a 10–6 record and qualified for the playoffs as the #6-seed.
+During the Wild Card Round against the Seahawks, Donald recorded three tackles and sacked Russell Wilson twice in the 30–20 road victory.
+In the Divisional Round against the Packers, Donald had one tackle during the 32–18 road loss.
+He was named NFL Defensive Player of the Year for the third time in four years.
+Donald was ranked second by his fellow players on the NFL Top 100 Players of 2021.